wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 ### Major missing features

-- Support paging!
-  - Paging should come "for free" from the DataStax Java driver (you can iterate over paged data just as you would over non-paged data)
-  - If we are going to change how paging works for KijiSchema 2.0, then maybe we don't need to support the full paging API now anyway.
-  - In KijiSchema, we specify page size in terms of the number of cells to retrieve per page.
-The DataStax driver does the same (thank goodness!)
-- `KijiCellIterator` in `CassandraKijiRowData` is missing.
 - Add support for counters (CQL requires counters to be in separate tables, annoying...)
 - Security / permission checking is not implemented at all now.
 - Add support for filters (even if everything has to happen on the client for now).